pingcap/docs/v2.1/how-to/deploy/orchestrated/ansible.md

 ### Change the governor mode

-You can use either of the following two methods to change the governor mode:
+You can use either of the following two methods to change the governor mode.
+In the above example, the current governor mode is `powersave` and the following commands change it to `performance`.

-- Use the `cpupower frequency-set --governor` command to change the current mode.
-The current governor mode is `powersave` in the above example and the following command changes it to `performance`:
+- Use the `cpupower frequency-set --governor` command to change the current mode:

     {{< copyable "shell-root" >}}